alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `World` is not a proposed C# class.
 It denotes files, databases, clocks, services, mutable objects, and other external state. `World'` is the world after the interaction.

 This is only a model for dependency and ordering, not a literal snapshot.
+It is useful because it makes the changing environment explicit in the model, even though ordinary C# does not pass a real `World` value around.
 Sequencing two effects does not stop external systems from changing between them.

 ## Make the effect part of the type